The power of early detection and innovative medicine

 "Because the technology uses one small incision through the bellybutton, one of the major benefits of Single-Site gallbladder surgery is the cosmetic advantage of its virtually scarless results."

-Other benefits of Single-Site robotic surgery include the following:
+Other benefits of Single-Site robotic surgery include:

 Minimal pain